CirculatoryHealth/LoFTK/README.md

 ### Usage
 The only script the user should use is the `run_loftk.sh` script in conjunction with a configuration file `LoF.config`.
+It is required to set up the configuration file `LoF.config` before run any analysis, follow the [instruction](https://github.com/CirculatoryHealth/LoFTK/wiki/Configuration) in the [wiki](https://github.com/CirculatoryHealth/LoFTK/wiki).

 You can run **LoFTK** using the following command: